SARL-PLUS/RL_bootcamp_tutorial/README.md

 - **Does Not Account for Non-Linearities:** Struggles to handle non-linear dynamics, making it less effective in scenarios where such complexities are present.

 #### Mathematical Foundation:
-The Analytical Approach uses the inverse of the response matrix ($\mathbb{B}$) derived from the linear dynamics of the beam steering system.
+The Analytical Approach uses the inverse of the response matrix ($\mathbf{B}$) derived from the linear dynamics of the beam steering system.
 By applying this inverse matrix to the current state, the method calculates the precise control actions required to correct deviations from the desired beam position:
 $$
 \mathbf{a}_t = \mathbf {B}^{-1} \mathbf{s}_t
 $$